-- Seven in every ten UCU members working in adult education agreed or strongly agreed with the statement 'I find my job stressful'.
-Half indicated that their general level of stress was high or very high, and over one third said they often or always experienced levels of stress they found unacceptable. - A significant proportion of UCU members from adult education working on a full-time basis exceeded the weekly 48 hour maximum number of working hours stipulated by the EU Working Time Directive (HMSO, 1998), with almost one in five working more than 50 hours a week. - On all of the Health and Safety Executive stressor categories, UCU members in adult education reported lower well-being than the average for those working in the HSE target group industries.
-The biggest 'well-being gaps' related to change, role clarity, work demands, and manager's support, highlighting particular problems in these areas. - UCU members in adult education who had a bigger well-being gap on the HSE stressor categories tended to experience more work-related stress and have a poorer work-life balance. - Respondents with poorer well-being on the HSE stressor categories (particularly in relation to relationships, manager's support, and change management) and who reported higher levels of perceived stress had taken more days off sick in the previous 12 month period. - The work-life balance of UCU members from adult education was generally poor.
-More than four respondents in every 10 (42%) indicated that they were unable to set a firm boundary between their work and home life and more than half (52%) indicated that they often neglected their personal needs because of the demands of their work.
+- Nearly three-quarters of the sample agreed or strongly agreed with the statement 'I find my job stressful'.
+More than half indicated that their general level of stress was high or very high, and more than one third said they often or always experienced levels of stress they found unacceptable.
+Only 2% of the sample reported that they never experienced unacceptable levels of stress at work. - Findings indicate that levels of perceived stress remain high in the higher education sector.
+In the present survey, the proportion of respondents from higher education who agreed or strongly agreed with the statement 'I find my job stressful' was one percentage point lower than that found in a national survey of the sector conducted in 2008. - Working hours remain high in higher education.
+More than three-quarters of respondents employed on a full-time contract worked over 40 hours a week, and more than one third in excess of 50 hours a week.
+More than one quarter of the respondents from higher education exceeded the 48 hour maximum number of working hours stipulated by the EU Working Time Directive (HMSO, 1998). - On all but one of the Health and Safety Executive stressor categories, UCU members in higher education reported lower well-being than the average for those working in the target group industries (including education).
+The biggest 'well-being gaps' related to work demands, change management, management support and role clarity.
+This is a similar pattern to that which emerged in UCU's 2008 study, but the well-being gaps in relation to all stressors apart from control have widened, highlighting particular problems in these areas. - As in the 2008 survey, levels of control in the higher education sector exceeded the benchmark from the HSE's target group industries (including education), and the HSE's interim target benchmark.
+Nonetheless, overall perceptions of well-being related to work-related control have reduced since 2008. - UCU members in higher education who had a bigger well-being gap on the HSE stressor categories tended to perceive more work-related stress and have a poorer work-life balance. - Respondents with poorer well-being on the HSE stressor categories in relation to relationships, control and demand, and who reported higher levels of perceived stress, had taken more days off sick in the previous 12 month period. - The work-life balance of UCU members from higher education is generally poor.
+The majority of respondents from HE appeared unable to set an acceptable boundary between their work and home life.
+More than half indicated that they often neglected their personal needs because of the demands of their work.
 Those who had a poorer work-life balance and weaker boundaries between work and home tended to report higher levels of work-related stress.